Solar power in the United States: Disposal

 As cadmium, indium, selenium, nanoparticles, and other harmful elements are used in PV solar technology the disposal is similar to the outcomes of electronic waste.
 This can present possible risks for the workers disposing the product.

+A 2021 study by Harvard Business Review indicates that, unless reused, by 2035 the discarded panels would outweigh new units by a factor of 2.56.
+They forecast the cost of recycling a single PV panel by then would reach $20–30, which would increase the LCOE of PV by a factor 4.
+Analyzing the US market, where no EU-like legislation exists as of 2021, HBR noted that without mandatory recycling legislation and with the cost of sending it to a landfill being just $1–2 there was a significant financial incentive to discard the decommissioned panels.
+The study assumed that consumers would replace panels halfway through a 30-year lifetime to make a profit.
+However prices of new panels increased in the year after the study.
+A 2022 study found that modules were lasting longer than previously estimated, and said that might result in less PV waste than had been thought.
+In 2023 the EPA considered regulations.

 Concentrated solar power (CSP)

 History

 One of the first applications of concentrated solar was the 6 hp solar powered motor made by H.E.
 Willsie and John Boyle in 1904.

 An early solar pioneer of the 19th and 20th century, Frank Shuman, built a demonstration plant that used solar power to pump water using an array of mirrors in a trough to generate steam.
 Located in Philadelphia, the solar water pump station was capable of pumping 3000 USgal an hour at that latitude, corresponding to 25 hp.
 After seven weeks of testing the plant was disassembled and shipped to Egypt for testing as an irrigation plant.

 In 1973, Karl Böer of the University of Delaware built an experimental house called the Solar One, the first house to convert sunlight into energy.

 Solar One, the first pilot solar power tower design was completed in 1981.
 The parabolic trough Solar Energy Generating Systems opened its first unit in 1984, the first major solar thermal plant in the world.